LilyTronics/lily_data_logger_software/docs/setup_measurements.rst

 The multimeter has two measurements 'DC voltage' and 'DC current'.
 In this example we will add the voltage measurement so select 'Get DC voltage' from the list.

-For each measurement you can set a gain and a offset.
+For each measurement you can set a gain and an offset.
 The value measured by the instrument is multiplied with the gain and the offset is added to that.
 The outcome is the the value that is written to the table.
 This gain and offset can be used to measure values from sensors and convert them to real values.
 We will explain this more in the following example.